swisstxt/rpm-ffmpeg/README.md

 * A patch for [#8522](https://trac.ffmpeg.org/ticket/8522) - fixes MPEG-DASH segment number calculation for certain edge cases

+## Releases

+Releases are built by a GitHub action that triggers on tag creation.

+Each commit or pull request starts a test build that can be used to verify the resulting package.
+The build artifacts can be found under the Actions job corresponding to the commit.

+Once you are satisfied, create a tag for the full package version (e.g. `5.1.2-1`), and another workflow will automatically launch a release build and create a GitHub release with the built packages.

 ## Legal

 This project is Copyright © 2015-2022 SWISS TXT AG.
 All rights reserved.